 Ofatumumab Injection (Multiple Sclerosis)

-WHY is this medicine prescribed?
+Why is this medicine prescribed?

-Ofatumumab is in a class of medications called monoclonal antibodies.
+Ofatumumab injection is used for treatment of certain types of multiple sclerosis (MS; a disease in which the nerves do not function properly and people may experience weakness, numbness, loss of muscle coordination, and problems with vision, speech, and bladder control).Ofatumumab is in a class of medications called monoclonal antibodies.
 It works by stopping certain cells of the immune system from reaching the brain and spinal cord and causing damage.

-Are there OTHER USES for this medicine?
+Are there other uses for this medicine?

-Are there OTHER USES for this medicine?
+Are there other uses for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

-HOW should this medicine be used?
+How should this medicine be used?

-HOW should this medicine be used?
+How should this medicine be used?

 Ofatumumab injection comes as a solution (liquid) in a prefilled dosing pen and a prefilled syringe to inject subcutaneously (under the skin) into your stomach, thigh, or upper arm.
-It is usually injected once a week for the first 3 doses and then once monthly starting at week 4 of treatment for as long as your doctor recommends that you receive treatment.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use ofatumumab injection exactly as directed.
-Do not inject more or less of it or inject it more often than prescribed by your doctor.
+Inject once a week for the first 3 doses and then once monthly starting at week 4 of treatment for as long as your doctor recommends that you receive treatment.

 You will receive your first subcutaneous dose of ofatumumab injection in your doctor's office.
-After that, your doctor may allow you to inject ofatumumab yourself or have a caregiver perform the injections.
+After that, your doctor may allow you to inject ofatumumab or have a caregiver perform the injections.
 Before you use ofatumumab injection yourself the first time, read the written instructions that come with it.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.

 Do not shake the dosing pen or syringe.
 Be careful not to drop the medication onto a hard surface because this may damage the syringe or needle.